 Exceptional service in the national interest

 What will the future of electricity distribution look like?
-The rapid development and deployment of renewable and distributed energy resources requires energy providers to have state-of-the-art infrastructure in place to ensure more reliable, resilient, flexible, efficient and secure power distribution and transmission.
-Sandia’s Renewable Energy and Distributed Systems Integration (RDSI) program works to develop and validate solutions to the challenges facing the nation’s energy providers, supporting rapid decarbonization while addressing reliability, resilience and cybersecurity needs to maintaining this critical infrastructure; building the next generation of interconnected systems and microgrids.
+Sandia’s Renewable Energy and Distributed Systems Integration (RDSI) program is helping to develop and validate solutions to the challenges facing the nation’s energy providers, supporting rapid decarbonization while addressing reliability, resilience and cybersecurity needs to maintaining this critical infrastructure; building the next generation of interconnected systems and microgrids.